Bachelor of Engineering BEng (Hons)

 Entry requirements

-The following criteria is intended as a guide to help you gauge if ASU London is for you:
+The criteria below are provided as a guide to help you determine whether ASU London is the right fit for you:

-If studying A Levels, IB, BTEC (or any post 16 education) you’ll be on track for approximately 112-120 UCAS points or equivalent
+• If studying A Levels, IB, BTEC, T Level (or any post 16 education) you’ll be on track for approximately 112 – 120 UCAS points (BBC- BBB) or equivalent

 Why choose ASU London?